RULES OF THE ROAD

 - Make sure everyone completes the ride safely.

-- Promote a culture of safe cycling.
-Get some local tips from the CRW cycling club.
+- Promote a culture of safe cycling and have fun!

 Recommended reading: For more info on safe and legal cycling, download the Group Riding Manual produced by the League of American Bicyclists (PDF, 8 pages).